OpenTermsArchive/engine/README.md

 }
 ```

 The default configuration is merged with (and overridden by) environment-specific configuration that can be specified at startup with the `NODE_ENV` environment variable.
-For example, running `NODE_ENV=vagrant npm start` will load the `vagrant.json` configuration file.
 See [node-config](https://github.com/node-config/node-config) for more information about configuration files.

 In order to have a local configuration that override all exisiting config, it is recommended to create a `config/development.json` file with overridden values.